useabstrax/docs/index.md

 - It is not a configuration management system like Ansible, Puppet, or Chef.
 It does not enforce a desired state over time.
 - It is not a replacement for the underlying tools.
 It calls `apt`/`dnf`, `systemctl`, `ufw`/`firewall-cmd`, `certbot`, `supervisorctl`, and `mysql` on your behalf.
 - It does not currently provide a hosted control plane or remote agent.
-A future agent is described in the code and README, but it is not implemented yet.
-See [Supported platforms](/docs/reference/supported-platforms) for current scope.
+A hosted agent is planned as an optional official plugin (`abstrax plugin install agent`), not as part of the core CLI package.
+See [Supported platforms](/docs/reference/supported-platforms#future-agent).

 ## A short example